ozkansafak/Galvanize-Capstone-Project/README.md

 * the Code Calculates the `leftOver` parameter from the given `data_size` and `pitch_matrix.shape[0]` and pads `pitch_matrix` with zeros so the last batch ends at the last entry of `pitch_matrix`

+* Can go thru the fugues and clean them up better.
+* Ideally, each fugue must have a skip index (len(fugue)-batch_size) where, the batch should be broken when it reaches the end of the fugue.
+Then, the batch should skip over to the next fugue.
+This can be done before `flatten_pitch_matrix()` is called.

+---

+##### *July 3, 2016 - Wednesday*

+I've been busy with the hiring day duties, and making up the presentation.
+But in the meantime, I got to do a few run with 2 hidden layers.

+FINDING: I accidentally left the `GRAD_CLIPPING` parameter at `1000`.
+The cost function was reduced but the generated melody was only a single pitch.
+Now, I got to run it with 2 hidden layers and `GRAD_CLIPPING=10`.
+It already is performing better at epoch 200 with a full melody produced.
+Code is running.